Code-Institute-Submissions/Stream1-Project-2/README.md

 # Code Institute Stream 1 Project

 ## Overview
-This code is for a site that is required for the Code Institute end of Stream 1 (Front end) project).
+This code is for a site that is required for the Code Institute end of Stream 1 (Front end) project.
 It is to demonstrate an ability to code, test and deploy (to GitHub) a basic website that follows good practice.
 The website has the dual purpose of covering examination requirements while also illustrating my level of knowledge/competency to prospective employers.

 ## Functionality of the project